 Who are the sponsors?

 We’re trying to be as free from sponsorships as possible, in order for the nature of the event to be guided as much as possible by its participants.
-However, the space has been very generously donated by Slader and exfm has provided some food and allowed Jonathan to spend a little time organizing.
+However, we’ve had sponsorships from 10gen, MailChimp, Slader, exfm, Ace Hotel, Etsy, Control Group, Arup, Two Boots Pizza, and others.

 Do you need volunteers?